FAQ

 How is Flo Finance different from Alpaca's Broker API?

 Alpaca operates as a self-clearing broker-dealer; integrating Alpaca directly means a single-broker dependency for your stack.
 Alpaca currently clears the majority of tokenized US equity volume, including for Ondo, Dinari, and several other tokenizers.
-Flo Finance is an abstraction layer above the broker tier with two prime brokers (Interactive Brokers and Alpaca), public-and-private market unification, and an honest settlement-claims framework that distinguishes the user-facing leg from the broker-exchange leg.
+Flo Finance is an abstraction layer above the broker tier with two prime broker partners (Interactive Brokers and Alpaca), public-and-private market unification, and an honest settlement-claims framework that explains where liquidity-backed settlement applies and where the broker-dealer cycle takes over.

 How is Flo Finance different from Dinari?